cmdimkpa/BlockMagic/README.md

 {u'phone': [u'1-800-212-3456', u'1-616-420-1123', u'1-820-444-6718'], u'name': [u'John Egglington', u'Mary Tipton', u'Monty Dimkpa'], u'email': [u'john.egglington@emailserve.net', u'mary_tipton@dowdandco.org', u'cmdimkpa@gmail.com']}
 </pre>

-Note: if you are operating on a terminal, you might see some diagnostic messages (even HTTP 500 errors), simply ignore them as your data will always be saved to the variable you have declared.
+Note: if you are operating on a terminal, you might see some diagnostic messages during operation.
+Simply ignore them as your data will always be saved to the variable you have declared.

 So far, we have returned one transaction and one ledger.
 That's because we only have data in one block.
 Let's store some data in the "Logins" block, so we can demonstrate returning all transactions and all ledgers.